Pietà (Titian): Description

 The two statues at the sides of the grand niche in the background are Moses on the left and the Hellespontine Sibyl on the right, both identified by inscriptions on their pedestals.
-The Sibyl was thought to have prophesied the coming of Christ and his crucifixion.
+The Sibyl was thought to have prophesied the coming of Christ and his crucifixion and she usually is represented holding a book.
+Some references will identify the figure of the woman as Saint Helena who is associated with finding the true cross, but they are not the same woman.
+Differences between the imagery and the inscription have led to different identifications.

 A putto-angel with a flaming torch illuminates the scene, which is dark and evidently set at night.
 In particular his torch reveals the gold mosaic in the semi-dome of the niche, where in the centre a pelican feeds its young by pecking its own breast to draw blood, a phenomenon believed since classical times in traditional zoology, which had become a common visual symbol of the Passion of Christ and its redemptive effects for man.

 In the bottom right corner a small ex voto picture is propped up against the base of the right-hand statue.
 It shows two men kneeling in prayer to a Pietà in the air.
 These are agreed to represent Titian and his son Orazio, probably praying to be spared from the plague that in fact killed them both, a full year after it arrived in Venice.
 Behind the picture, and partly concealed by it, is a small shield with Titian's coat of arms.
 In the bottom left corner another young angel is picking up an urn, perhaps the Magdalene's attribute of a jar of ointment.